galvez/fabula/docs/commands.md

 ### Advanced example

 We can write a special command handler that interprets more than one similar command if it makes sense to do so.
-The proposed `append` and `echo` special commands perform very similar tasks, that is, allowing us to write a body of text onto a file or appending to it.
+The included `append` and `write` special commands perform very similar tasks, that is, allowing us to write a body of text onto a file or appending to it.
 Its main idea is to perform automatically **dedention** of the body, similar to YAML strings.